Belgium in World War I: Final Offensive (Autumn 1918)

 By 28 September 1918, the Belgian Army had been reorganized in 12 infantry divisions.
 They formed part of the Belgian-French-British Army Group Flanders under command of King Albert I of Belgium and his French Chief of Staff General Jean Degoutte.
 They played an important part in the Fifth Battle of Ypres, in which they breached the German lines at Houthulst and conquered Passchendaele, Langemark and Zonnebeke.
-After a pause between 2 and 14 October, the Belgian Army also participated in the Battle of Courtai, in which it liberated Bruges and Ostend.
+After a pause between 2 and 14 October, the Belgian Army also participated in the Battle of Courtrai, in which it liberated Bruges and Ostend.
 Between 20 October and 11 November, it fought in the Battle of the Lys and the Escaut and reached the outskirts of Ghent by 11 November.

-The Final Offensive had been very costly for the Belgian Army.
+The Final Offensive was very costly for the Belgian Army.
 It lost one-fifth of its forces in casualties, one-third of all the losses it sustained throughout the whole War.

 Belgian Congo and the East Africa Campaign

-German presence in Africa posed no direct threat to the Belgian Congo; however, in 1914 a German gunboat sank a number of Belgian vessels on Lake Tanganyika.
+German presence in Africa posed no direct threat to the Belgian Congo.
+In 1914 a German gunboat sank a Belgian vessel on Lake Tanganyika.
 Congolese forces, under Belgian officers, fought German colonial forces in the Cameroons and seized control of the western third of German East Africa, advancing as far as the town at Tabora.
 The League of Nations in 1925 made Belgium the trustee of this territory (modern Rwanda and Burundi) as the mandate of Ruanda-Urundi.

 Next to Force Publique troops at the African theatre, thirty-two Congolese residents in Belgium were part of the Belgian Army and participated in the war at the Western Front in Europe.
 These soldiers included Joseph Adipanga, Jean Balamba, Joseph Droeven, Paul Panda Farnana, and Albert Kudjabo.

 Eastern Front

 The Belgian Expeditionary Corps was a small armoured car unit; it was sent to Russia in 1915 and fought on the Eastern Front.
-The Minerva armoured car was used for reconnaissance, long distance messaging and carrying out raids and small scale engagements.
+The Minerva Armored Car was used for reconnaissance, long distance messaging and carrying out raids and small scale engagements.
 Sixteen Belgians were killed in action in the east.